daominah/yugioh_master_duel_card_art/README.md

 This takes about 3 hours,
 occasionally show errors and stuck, require human to click OK.

+The result card arts as PNG, named as Konami card ID, most are in dir `assets/resources/card/images/illust/common`.

 After the export, move assets for account `dca6ade4` back to the original directory: